vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 This repository contains instructions to set up development environment and build the adapter, as well as a simple demo to showcase the functionality.

 # Getting Started
-Those instructions assume you use WSL (Ubuntu) or a Linux OS for running QEMU and building and running the adapter (nevertheless it is also possible to do this directly on a Windows system, with the exception of setting up the QEMU image), and use ``bash`` as your interactive shell.
+Those instructions assume you use WSL (Ubuntu) or a Linux OS for building and running the adapter (nevertheless it is also possible to do this directly on a Windows system, with the exception of setting up the QEMU image), and use ``bash`` as your interactive shell.

 ## a) Getting Started with pre-built Adapter and Demos
 Download a preview or release of the adapter directly from [Vector SIL Kit for Byte Stream Sockets Releases](https://github.com/vectorgrp/sil-kit-adapters-byte-stream-socket/releases).